First of all congrats to those all aspiring to be a PMP… for it is a great certification and also a greater responsibility when you handle projects.

 1. Register on the PMI.ORG site for PMI membership by paying around 130

-2. Being a PMI member will get you access to PMBOK handy guide which is very helpful for PMP.
+2. Being a PMI member will get you access to PMBOK handy guide which is very helpful for the PMP training courses.

 3. Then contact any local PMP training centers I did attend the boot camp with PMP course certification class in Singapore which was very good.
 The material and guidance given were great.